franciscopreller/burstsms-challenge/README.md

 Traefik as a reverse proxy to port-forward to 3333 for all services.

 ## Notes and observations
-- Containers are replicated by default, this is to demonstrate statelessness and the ability to horizontally scale any of the components, to see container replication, examine the `docker-compose.yml` file on the root.
+- Containers are designed to be stateless, and thus, horizontally available for scaling by default, the replicas can be controlled with the `--scale` flag during the `docker-compose up` command issue.
 - The module system used on all server side services is `CommonJS`, while the web interface uses `Native Ecmascript` modules using webpack as a transpiler.
 - Web interface was created with ReactJS and Redux to demonstrate competence